programming-windows/vocabulary/o-z/s.md

 vacation, but the workload doesn’t diminish.

+## suger-daddy, suger-baby, and uncle suger = uncle Sam

+糖爸，糖宝宝，山姆大叔（美国政府）

 ## super-ager

 不老者，青春永驻者

 [What makes a cognitive super-ager?](https://www.health.harvard.edu/healthy-aging/what-does-it-take-to-be-a-super-ager)
 \
 Dr. Bradford Dickerson, a neurologist at Harvard-affiliated Massachusetts General Hospital and his colleagues have been studying super-agers for several years.
 Their results suggest that embracing new mental challenges may be the key to preserving both brain tissue and brain function.

-In one study, 81 healthy adults — 40 of whom were 60 to 80 years old and 41 of whom were 18 to 35 — were read a list of 16 nouns six times.
+In one study, 81 healthy adults — 40 of whom were 60 to 80 years old
+and 41 of whom were 18 to 35 — were read a list of 16 nouns six times.
 Twenty minutes later, they were asked to recall as many of the words as possible.
 While 23 of the older participants recalled nine or fewer words, a score considered average for their age group, 17 seniors — the super-agers — could remember 14 words or more, a score similar to that of the younger participants.

+## superstition

+[ˌsuːpərˈstɪʃn]

+*n.*
+迷信; 迷信行为

+- That sounds like a silly superstition.

 ## surreal